Tips for Keeping Your Dog Hydrated on the Trail

 7. Consider Electrolyte Supplements

 In addition to providing water, you might want to consider giving your dog electrolyte supplements during longer hikes or in extreme heat conditions.
 Electrolytes are minerals that help maintain proper hydration and balance in the body.
 You can find specially formulated dog electrolyte supplements in pet stores or consult your veterinarian for recommendations.
 These supplements can be added to your dog's water or given as separate .
-Be sure to follow the recommended dosage based on your dog's weight and read the product instructions carefully.
+Be sure to follow the dosage based on your dog's weight and read the product instructions carefully.

 8. Monitor Your Dog's Behavior